astronomer/docs/learn/operator-extra-link-tutorial.md

 You can add custom links to Airflow operators for easy access of related information from the Airflow UI.

 This tutorial shows how to add extra links using an Airflow plugin.
-Alternatively extra links can be added to operators when creating an [Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers/index.html).
+Alternatively, extra links can be added to operators when creating an [Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers/index.html).

 After you complete this tutorial, you'll be able to: